nskybytskyi/nskybytskyi.github.io/education.md

 # Taras Shevchenko National University of Kyiv

 Thought to be one of the best Ukrainian universities by many, yet has a whole bunch of problems if you look from the inside.
 I entered the department of Cybernetics, which was renamed to the Computer Science and Cybernetics department later on.
 People mainly call it CS or CSC department.
-I majored in the Applied Mathematics.
+I majored in Applied Mathematics.
 You can read my diploma [here](https://github.com/Sky-Nik/diploma/blob/master/diploma.pdf).

 ### GPA

-94.7/100, the best in group by quite a margin.
+94.7/100, the best in my group by quite a margin.
 However, it depends on how to calculate it.
-Officials suggests counting only exams (i.e., no fail/pass classes, even if these give you a grade), and this is exaclty the way used here.
-I also graduted with a red diploma (a.k.a. the High Honours).
+Officials suggest counting only exams (i.e., no pass -or-fail classes, even if those give you a grade), and this is exactly the way used here.
+I also graduated with a red diploma (a.k.a. the High Honours).

 ### Coursework